 In light of that spending, the wife claimed the husband had recklessly depleted his share of family funds during the marriage.
 Because of it, she asked for an unequal division of NFP in her favour, now that their relationship was over.
 She asked the court for permission to amend her claim accordingly.

-But the court declined, and went one step further by expressly preventing the wife from asking for an unequal NFP division at trial.
+But the court declined and went one step further by expressly preventing the wife from asking for an unequal NFP division at trial.
 The wife appealed.

 The Appeal Court ruled in her favour, finding that the motion judge had made several procedural errors.
-For one thing, he had innovated certain evidentiary requirements for the wife to meet, that were simply not contained anywhere in the Family Law Rules (FLR).
+For one thing, he had innovated certain evidentiary requirements for the wife to meet, which were simply not contained anywhere in the Family Law Rules (FLR).
 He took issue with the wife’s failure to specify in her pleadings the precise FLR provisions on which she relied for unequal division, even though these were implicit.
 He took procedural liberties by essentially bringing his own motion to strike out the wife’s unequal division claim, and baring her from pursuing it at trial, even though the husband had not requested these remedies himself.

-The motion judge had also applied an unjustly-high threshold for establishing the wife’s unequal division claim, and had deprived her of notice that it might be struck out permanently.
+The motion judge had also applied an unjustly-high threshold for establishing the wife’s unequal division claim and had deprived her of notice that it might be struck out permanently.
 As the Appeal Court put it:

 Here, the wife knew that the motion was to strike portions of her document.
 She could not have known that her claim for an unequal division would be judged according to the summary judgment rules.
 Nor could she have known that her claim would be barred forever since she was denied leave to amend.

-The key error, however, was the motion judge’s assessment that the FLR governed certain procedural aspects inadequately, and that he should look to the civil procedure rules for guidance instead.
-(Although Ontario judges are permitted to do this where warranted, the motion judge in this case showed over-reliance on the civil rules, and misunderstood when they could be invoked.).
+The key error, however, was the motion judge’s assessment that the FLR governed certain procedural aspects inadequately and that he should look to the civil procedure rules for guidance instead.
+(Although Ontario judges are permitted to do this where warranted, the motion judge, in this case, showed over-reliance on the civil rules, and misunderstood when they could be invoked.).